vista-art/fragmentcolor/docs/api/scene/material/uv_transform.md

   in WGSL's `(u, v)` convention)

 Defaults to identity (scale `[1, 1]`, rotation `0`, offset `[0, 0]`) so an
 unset Material samples textures untransformed.
-Today the transform is shared across all five texture slots — per-map transforms (and the per-map `texCoord` selector that picks `UV0` vs `UV1`) are a follow-up.
+The transform is shared across all five texture slots; per-map transforms (and the per-map `texCoord` selector that picks `UV0` vs `UV1`) are out of scope for the built-in PBR shader.
 For glTFs that carry `KHR_texture_transform` only on the base-color map (the most common case), the global path is lossless.

 ## Example